minari314159/minari314159/README.md

 ---

 ### ⚡ A Bit of Personality
-Even as I step into architecture and infrastructure, I’m still bringing creativity with me.
+Even as I write backend code or fix bugs, I’m still bringing creativity with me.
 Whether it's an animated 3D interface or a well-structured VPC, my goal is to build systems that are not just functional — but beautiful in their logic.